AAbella7529/AAbella7529/README.md

 Thanks for following.

-I am an AI and tech enthusiast's currently using Github and Discord for my coding and cyber security course and I am learning new things.
+I am a tech and AI enthusiast's currently using Github and Discord for my coding and cyber security course and I am learning new things.

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.